Crazy-Jack/HackZone/README.md

 - NLP

 ## Contact
 Although I'm try my best to post the content, sometimes it could have some mistakes.
-So please help me correct the content!
+So please correct me if you catch an error!

 - Email: tianqinl@andrew.cmu.edu